Dash-Industry-Forum/Guidelines-Security/60-ClientWorkflows.inc.md

     * During selection, [[#CPS-system-capabilities|the set of desired DRM system capabilities and the supported capabilities is examined]] to identify suitable candidate systems.
 1. [[#CPS-activation-workflow|Activate the selected DRM system and configure it to decrypt content.]]
     * During activation, [[#CPS-license-request-workflow|acquire any missing content keys and the licenses that govern their use]].

-A client also needs to take observations at runtime to detect the need for different [=content keys=] to be used (e.g. in live services that change the [=content keys=] periodically) and to detect [=content keys=] becoming unavailable (e.g. due to expiration of access rights).
+1. [[#CPS-unavailable-keys|Monitor for changes in the availability of content keys and in the content protection attributes of the media stream]] and take required action to ensure that playback can continue (e.g. live services may periodically change the [=content keys=], requiring new licenses to be obtained, or existing licenses can simply expire and need renewal).

 This chapter defines the recommended DASH client workflows for interacting with [=DRM systems=] in these aspects.